danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 **Targets** are DOM elements that the controller can reference.
 Use this when you need to perform DOM manipulation.
 These are specified by adding `data-{controllerName}-target="foo"` on any DOM element that the controller needs access to.

 **Values** are inputs that can be provided to the controller from the DOM to vary its behaviour.
+Think of these as arguments provided to a function.
 These are specified by adding `data-{controllerName}-{variableName}="{variableValue}"` on the element where the controller is declared.

 Here is the final version of the controller with comments explaining the mapping from targets and values to the DOM: